 Organisation and participation of the Business Track at the EGI Conference in Lisbon

-Gathering of a contact database with various level of engagement comprising: 33 industry organisations in 10 countries/ 4 international covering a range of sectors with defined engagement types such as a consumer of EGI services, service/technology provider, broker, developer, and reseller, amongst others.
+Gathering of a contacts database with various level of engagement comprising: 33 industry organisations in 10 countries, 4 international covering a range of sectors with defined engagement types such as a consumer of EGI services, service/technology provider, broker, developer, and reseller, amongst others.

 Identification of business related events for attendance.